 Does the program provide advice or consulting services?

 Can you connect me with experts in this area?

 The program does not currently sponsor a network of its own and it does not share its listserv.
 However, we try to post links to professional networks in each subject area.
 Please click on the focus area of interest to you and navigate to the networks heading at the bottom of the page.
 Join our listserv to receive monthly updates on ISS research and publications.

 Do you offer courses, degrees, or other opportunities for study?

-ISS is not a degree-granting program and does not offer courses, although the director and others may offer classes through the program's sponsoring organizations, Princeton University’s Woodrow Wilson School of Public Policy & International Affairs and the Princeton University Department of Politics.
+ISS is not a degree-granting program and does not offer courses, although the director and others may offer classes through the program's sponsoring organizations, the Princeton School of Public & International Affairs and the Princeton University Department of Politics.